enspirit/wlang/README.md

       Hello from a partial: >{partial}

     @@partial
-      yeah, a partial!
+      yeah, a partial saying hello to '${who}'!

-Returned body will be (ignoring carriage returns)
+Returned body will be (ignoring carriage returns):

-    <html>Hello from a partial: yeah, a partial!</html>
+    <html>Hello from a partial: yeah, a partial saying hello to 'world'!</html>